StevenBlack/vocab/million-dollar-words.md

 ### canard
-A rumor, sham, false report or playful hoax—though less ominous than the War of the Worlds radio broad- cast.
+A rumor, sham, false report or playful hoax—though less ominous than the War of the Worlds radio broadcast.
 You could accuse someone of perpetrating a canard about the state of your business.

 ### canonize